timvtaylor/timvtaylor.github.io/README.txt

 Website adapted from: Miniport by HTML5 UP html5up.net | @ajlkn

-A simple one page website adapted from 'Miniport' by HTML5 UP.
+A simple one page personal and professional website adapted from 'Miniport' by HTML5 UP.
 The original site was free for personal and commercial use under the CCA 3.0 license (html5up.net/license).